open-feature/flagd/docs/configuration/flagd_start.md

-  -z, --log-format string                   Set the logging format, e.g. console or json  (default "console") -m, --metrics-port int32                  Port to serve metrics on (default 8014) -p, --port int32                          Port to listen on (default 8013) -c, --server-cert-path string             Server side tls certificate path -k, --server-key-path string              Server side tls key path -d, --socket-path string                  Flagd socket path.
+  -z, --log-format string                   Set the logging format, e.g. console or json  (default "console") -m, --metrics-port int32                  Port to serve metrics on (default 8014) -p, --port int32                          Port to listen on (default 8013) -i, --provider-id string                  Set the identifier of this flagd runtime -c, --server-cert-path string             Server side tls certificate path -k, --server-key-path string              Server side tls key path -d, --socket-path string                  Flagd socket path.
 With grpc the service will become available on this address.
 With http(s) the grpc-gateway proxy will use this address internally.